sseefried/docker-build-ghc-android/README.md

 Developing a build script with this many dependencies is a nightmare.

 You can only be sure your script *really* works if you run it on a pristine environment.
-But when your script breaks 50 minutes in it is just the sort of thing that can make you want to consider changing careers, especially if it happens a few times in a row.
+But when your script breaks after 50 minutes it is just the sort of thing that can make you want to consider changing careers, especially if it happens a few times in a row.
 Development is made so much easier with quick turn-around times.